bruschetta inspired zucchini noodles

 Simply zucchini cut into long, thin spaghetti strips.

-You cut your zucchini strips using a vegetable peeler for thin strips and then use a knife for the spaghetti, or you can get a julienne peeler very cheaply – I go this one for Christmas from Target, which makes the task quick and easy.
+You can cut your zucchini strips using a vegetable peeler for thin strips and then use a knife for the spaghetti, or you can get a julienne peeler very cheaply.
+We use a spiralizer (this one), which makes the task quick and easy, especially if you’re making enough noodles for the whole family.

 This dish makes for a great lunch or light Summer dinner.